thamaraiselvam/import-large-database-file-using-php/README.md

 That's it. your database is imported :)

-Note: This will process the queries in multiple ajax requests and status will be updated on the view.
+Note: During this process multiple request sent from browser (Ajax) so do not close the browser until progres gets completed